vintaclectic/website-content/post/css/css-specificity/index.md

 The first slot, the rightmost one, is the least important.

-We increase this value when we have an **element selector**.
-An element is a tag name.
-If you have more than one element selector in the rule, you increment accordingly the value stored in this slot.
+We increase this value when we have a **type selector**.
+A type is a tag name.
+If you have more than one type selector in the rule, you increment accordingly the value stored in this slot.

 Examples: